Ramdoys/creator-docs/content/en-us/art/modeling/skin-a-simple-mesh.md

 A skinned mesh is a rigged mesh that bends and flexes naturally when the internal skeleton rig is posed or animated.
 You can create a skinned mesh using a third party modeling tool such as [Blender](https://www.blender.org) or [Maya](https://www.autodesk.com/products/maya/overview).
 Skinning must be completed after the model is [rigged](./rigging.md).

-This guide covers the process for rigging and then skinning a simple tree model in Blender with 3 bones.
+This guide covers the process for rigging and then skinning a simple tree model in Blender with three bones.
 For basics on rigging, see [Rig a simple mesh](./rig-a-simple-mesh.md) before continuing this guide.

 To skin a simple mesh, you need to: